abcnorio/nspawn-aiml/Readme.md

 ungooglechrom
 ```

-Better is to use the [portable linux image](https://ungoogled-software.github.io/ungoogled-chromium-binaries/releases/linux_portable/64bit) which requires just a few more libraries to install.
+Better is to use the [portable linux image](https://ungoogled-software.github.io/ungoogled-chromium-binaries/releases/linux_portable/64bit) which requires just a few more libraries to install and avoids third part app stores like snap or flatpak completely.
 Switch to `root` in the container.

 ```bash
 apt-get install wget libnss3